ngxs/store/README.md

 ```

 The above mutation listens for the `FeedAnimals` event to be dispatched
 and then updates the `feed` flag in our store.
 Our stores are immutable
+//: can we hyperlink the word immutable to a wikipedia page or blog post
+//: for anyone not familiar?
+Maybe https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns
 so when updating properties make sure you return new instances.
-You don't
+NGXS will
-need to return a new instance of the state because ngxs will handle doing
+do a shallow clone so you don't need to return a new instance of state.
-a shallow clone for you.

 The arguments of the mutation are the current state along with the event.
-In the above example I used destructuring to get the payload out.
-But remember
+In the above example I used destructuring to extract the payload, but remember
-events don't have to have payloads.
+the payload is not required.

-The `Mutation` decorator can also take multiple actions, so you could do:
+The `Mutation` decorator can also take multiple actions, for instance:

 ```javascript
 @Mutation([FeedAnimals, WaterAnimals])
 ```

 ### Actions
-Mutations should not reach out to backend services or do async operations.
+__Mutations should not interact with backend services or do async operations.__
-Those are reserved for `Action`.
-Similarly actions should not mutate state.
+__Those are reserved for `Action`.
+Similarly, actions should not mutate state.__

-Lets say for our `NewAnimal` event we want to reach out to the backend and save the
+Lets say for our `NewAnimal` event, we want to save the new animal to the server
-new animal before we add it to the UI.
+before we add it to the UI.

-Our stores can also participate in depedency injection so when we want to
+NGXS can also handle depedency injection, so if we have a service to interact with
-reach out to our backend injectable service, we can just inject it.
-When
-using DI, its important to remember to add the `Injectable` decorator
+our server or database, we can just inject it!
+When using DI, just remember to add
-and also add your store to your module's providers.
+the `Injectable` decorator and also add your store to your module's providers.

 The arguments of the function are similar to those of the mutation, passing
 the state and the action.
 Lets see what this looks like: